jBugman/fun-lang/README.md

 ## Fun
 ### Haskell-flavoured Go syntax sugar

-    /fun        Language definitions
-    /translate  Translation from Go to Fun
-    /parser     Parsing Fun source code
-    /printer    Translation from Fun to Go

 Idea is to provide cleaner (subjective) syntax and later some code-generation features around simple constructs to allow more concise code.
 Also, there is an ability to use raw inline Go code for more complex cases.

     module Main where